-U.S. captain Julie Inkster: 'I just don't think we get really the respect we deserve'
+U.S. captain Juli Inkster: 'I just don't think we get really the respect we deserve'

 The Solheim Cup is over, and now it's time to reflect on what happened